 - A few pinches ground ginger

 - 1 tablespoon fresh thyme leaves

 - Grain Additions: Add 16 oz diced sweet potatoes into the stuffing (4 grain servings) or add a side of roasted or mashed potatoes

 - Protein Additions: Increase quinoa or hazelnuts

-- Fat Additions: Increase hazelnuts or use more oil
+- Fat Additions: Increase hazelnuts or roast veggies in oil

 - Cook quinoa according to package directions.
 Remove from heat and set aside.